ibm-watson-iot/iot-nodejs/README.md

 -   client-key - (Mandatory when use-client-certs:true) Specifies the path to device-client key
 -   client-key-passphrase - (Optional) Specifies the passphrase for the device-client key if exists
 -   clean-session - (Optional) Sets the clean session flag on the connection.
 It is used for durable and non-durable subscriptions.
+-   reject-unauthorized - (Optional) Set the server certificate validation.
+Recommended to be used only for development and testing and never in production.

 If you want to use quickstart, then enter only the first three properties.